 - It is illegal to cling to another vehicle.

 Las Vegas has a great cycling community with lots of opportunities and bike paths.
-It is important to remember the safety rules and follow them when you are on the road.
+It is important to remember the safety rules and traffic laws and follow them when you are on the road.
 If you have been involved in a cycling accident or received a citation for failing to yield to a cyclist, call us today at (702) 433-2889 or fill out our on-line form.